-- The Office of Veterinary Services will provide technical advice and expertise to Animal Control Officers on an as needed basis through June 30, 2010. - The Office of Veterinary Services will employ an inspector to conduct pound and shelter inspections, will monitor remediation of deficiencies, and will enforce compliance with Virginia's Comprehensive Animal Laws by working with local officials and by assessing civil penalties when appropriate through June 30, 2010. - The Office of Veterinary Services will cooperate with criminal justice academies and other training entities in the Commonwealth to approve training for Animal Control Officers through June 30, 2010. - The Office of Veterinary Services will provide localities with guidance on and offer euthanasia certification classes to Animal Control Officers through June 30, 2010. - The Office of Veterinary Services will work closely with the localities to ensure data entry of a dangerous dog into the Virginia Dangerous Dog Registry through June 30, 2010. - The Office of Veterinary Services will revise and publish in the Virginia Register of Regulations, the Pound and Shelter Civil Penalty Matrix that will be used by the State Veterinarian to assess civil penalties for violations of the Comprehensive Animal Laws through June 30, 2010.
+- The Office of Veterinary Services will, upon request, provide technical advice and expertise to Animal Control Officers, Law Enforcement Officers, Commonwealth's Attorneys, and localities to support the enforcement of the Comprehensive Animal Laws through June 30, 2012. - The Office of Veterinary Services will employ an inspector to conduct pound and shelter inspections, will monitor remediation of deficiencies, and will enforce compliance with Virginia's Comprehensive Animal Laws and regulations by working with local officials and by assessing civil penalties when appropriate through June 30, 2012 - The Office of Veterinary Services will cooperate with criminal justice academies and other training entities in the Commonwealth to approve training for Animal Control Officers through June 30, 2012. - The Office of Veterinary Services will provide localities with guidance on and offer euthanasia certification classes to Animal Control Officers through June 30, 2012. - The Office of Veterinary Services will work closely with the localities to ensure data entry of dangerous dogs into the Virginia Dangerous Dog Registry through June 30, 2012. - The Office of Veterinary Services will revise and publish in the Virginia Register of Regulations, the Pound and Shelter Civil Penalty Matrix that will be used by the State Veterinarian to assess civil penalties for violations of the Comprehensive Animal Laws through June 30, 2012. - The Office of Veterinary Services will communicate with federal, state and local officials to facilitate enforcement of state and federal commercial breeder laws and regulations through June 30, 2012. - The Office of Veterinary Service will employ a licensed veterinarian with technical expertise concerning animal fighting and companion animal care to provide technical assistance to local jurisdictions through June 30, 2012.